Arrest Made In ‘RHONJ’ Dina Manzo Home Invasion

-A man has been arrested in connection with the home invasion and assault of former Real Housewives of New Jersey, Dina Manzo.
+A man has been arrested in connection with the home invasion and assault of former Real Housewives of New Jersey star Dina Manzo.
 Local police believe that James Mainello was one of two men who broke into Manzo’s home and assaulted her and her fiance, David Cantin.

-TMZ says that Mainello, 51, a New Jersey resident, is in police custody, facing multiple charges for the crime, which occurred in 2017.
+TMZ says that Mainello, 51, a New Jersey resident, is in police custody and is facing multiple charges for the crime, which occurred in 2017.
 Police say that DNA found at the scene reportedly matched the suspect, helping them make the arrest.

 Manzo and Cantin arrived home and were attacked as they walked in the door.
 Dina was struck in the face and the head and Cantin was hit repeatedly with a baseball bat.
 The two were tied up with zip-ties while the house was robbed of cash and jewelry.